musana-engineering/musana.engineering.github.io/_posts/2025-03-15-azure-machine-learning-operations.markdown

 - **Operational discipline** (versioning, monitoring, rollbacks)
 - **Data governance** (especially when using proprietary business data)

 This is where Platform Engineers step in, ensuring the right foundation is in place for AI deployment.
-By applying proven DevOps principles like CI/CD, automation, observability, and cross-team collaboration to AI projects, Platform Engineers can help transform these initiatives from fragile prototypes to production-grade systems that drive measurable ROI
+Platform Engineers apply DevOps principles like CI/CD, automation, observability, and cross-team collaboration to AI projects, which transforms these initiatives from fragile prototypes to production-grade systems that drive measurable ROI

 In this first installment, I'll walk you through a real-world example to demonstrate exactly how this works.
 We will implement a demand forecasting Machine Learning (ML) project for **GloboJava** ( our fictional coffee chain) using **[Microsoft Azure](https://azure.microsoft.com/)**.
 The solution combines **[Azure Machine Learning](https://learn.microsoft.com/en-us/azure/machine-learning/overview-what-is-azure-machine-learning?view=azureml-api-2)** for end-to-end workflows with **[Snowflake](https://www.snowflake.com/en/)** for centralized data management, all built on best practices to ensure consistency, reproducibility, traceability, and seamless collaboration across teams